ughrima/Employee-Attrition/README.md

 - **Feature Relationship Analysis**: Plotting graphs to see the relationship between features and the target variable.
 - **Data Encoding**: Encoding categorical features to convert them into numerical values to ensure model accuracy.
 - Handling missing values.
-- Scaling numerical features.

-### 2. Model Training
+### 2. Model Training & Testng

 Open the `train.ipynb` notebook and execute the cells to train and evaluate the models.
 This step involves:
 - Splitting the data into training and testing sets.
-- Building and evaluating classification models:
+- Building and comparing classification models:
   - Logistic Regression
   - Decision Tree
   - K-Nearest Neighbors (KNN)
   - Support Vector Machine (SVM)
   - Random Forest
   - Naive Bayes
-- **Observations**:
+- Features and their contribution.
+- Saving and Testing Model

+## Results
   - Random Forest and Logistic Regression were the best performing models.
   - Random Forest had the highest accuracy but tended to overfit the data.
-  - Logistic Regression provided a good balance of accuracy without overfitting.
+  - Logistic Regression was chosen as it provided a good balance of accuracy without overfitting.
-- Hyperparameter tuning to optimize the model.

-## Results

-The model evaluation metrics and visualizations will be generated in the `train.ipynb` notebook.
-These results help in understanding the performance of the models and identifying the best performing model.

 ## Future Work

 - Collect more data to enhance model robustness.